Denner25/se_project_aroundtheus/README.md

 # Around The U.S

-This is the seventh project of the Software Engineering program at TripleTen.
+This is the eighth project of the Software Engineering program at TripleTen.
 It was created using HTML, CSS, and JavaScript based on the Figma design.
 It's a responsive interface that adapts to 3 different screen sizes and allows users to add more text and upload more pictures to their gallery.
-FormValidator and Card JavaScript classes were implemented using object-oriented programming concepts learned in this sprint.
+Section, Modal, ModalWithForm, ModalWithImage and UserInfo classes were implemented using advanced object-oriented programming concepts learned in this sprint.

 ## Project features